oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 confidentiality of the access token between the front-end and back-end servers; encryption of the token is one such possible measure.

-To mitigate the risk of access token capture and replay, the following recommendations are made: First, the lifetime of the token MUST be limited; one means of achieving this is by putting a validity time field inside the protected part of the token.
-Note that using short-lived tokens reduces the impact of them being leaked.
-Second, confidentiality protection of the exchanges between the client and the authorization server and between the client and the resource server MUST be applied.
-As a consequence, no eavesdropper along the communication path is able to observe the token exchange.
-Consequently, such an on-path adversary cannot replay the token.
-Furthermore, when presenting the token to a resource server, the client MUST verify the identity of that resource server, as per {{BCP195}}
-and Section 3.1 of "HTTP Over TLS" {{RFC2818}}.
-Note that the client MUST validate the TLS certificate chain when making these requests to protected resources.
-Presenting the token to an unauthenticated and unauthorized resource server or failing to validate the certificate chain will allow adversaries to steal the token and gain unauthorized access to protected resources.

 ### Summary of Recommendations